 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 From £100.00 to £125.00

 Concessions offered for

 - One to one sessions online - with Professor Julia Buckroyd: Assessment (60 minutes) £125 Sessions (60 mins) £100-£125

 - A further concessionary rate is available for a limited number of clients

-Professor Buckroyd offers supervision on therapeutic work with eating disorders and training for health and social care professionals in working with this client group see www.juliabuckroydtraining.com
+Professor Buckroyd offers supervision on therapeutic work with eating disorders.
+She also offers training for therapists and health and social care professionals working with disordered eating: see www.juliabuckroydtraining.com

-Professor Buckroyd also offers training on a programme of short term group and individual therapy called Understanding Your Eating.
+Professor Buckroyd also offers training on a programme of short term group and individual therapy for emotional eating/binge eating disorder, called Understanding your Eating.
 For further information see the website www.understandingyoureating.co.uk

 Parking and transport